 NAEGA’s mission is to promote and sustain the development of commercial export.
 Through a reliance on member action and support, NAEGA acts throughout the world to promote policies, rules and commercial practices that support international trade in grains, oilseeds, and their derived products.
 Providing for competitive, informed, robust, responsive, responsible, reliable, resilient, safe, and secure supply chains for agricultural commodities and food products is the core value of NAEGA.

 The multitude of issues with which we deal continues to drive our intent to focus on what is best for our industry.
-To help reach our goals, we have articulated a NAEGA philosophy that is based on three principles that motivate most of our actions.
+To help reach our goals, we have articulated a NAEGA philosophy based on three principles that motivate most of our actions.
 These include:

 Our philosophy further results in policy priorities for the entire value chain we support that include: